-There are lesson materials including a worksheet and teacher’s notes at the bottom of this article as well as a link to a webinar in which Chris discusses these ideas at length.
+There are lesson materials including a worksheet and teacher’s notes at the bottom of the article as well as the webinar in which Chris discusses these ideas at length.

 For many years, there has been a steady increase in the number of teachers and classes going online.
 This online world has reduced the overhead costs for both the teacher and the learners, and made it easier to access a large amount of quality education.
 The process of moving online has helped to test and modify many online applications and now there is a huge range of digital tools available for the teacher in both synchronous (teacher and learners at the same time) and asynchronous (teacher and learners at different times) contexts.

 Unfortunately, when teachers and classes moved online, they were often left isolated from the support structures of their educational institutions.
 Online contexts frequently don’t have a large number of key areas which are fundamental to the successful running of a physical language school.
 This article will look at what an educational institution needs to consider when completely moving the school online.

 The considerations covered in this article have an origin in the accreditation process of the Evaluation and Accreditation of Quality Language Services (EAQUALS) and the Quality Assurance Framework of Aqueduto.

 Considering our Practice

 The core accreditation criteria mentioned above use categories which apply to a range of contexts and there are huge areas which are impacted very little by moving to an online context.
 For example, the area of management and administration, while needing some new tools for communication, will keep its basic structure.